Domestic Violence Battery in Pinellas County, FL

 The batterer intervention programs are intended to stop recidivism by helping defendants learn to empathize with their victims and change their attitudes regarding power and control in their domestic relationships.
 Now, access to batterer intervention programs will begin in jail.
 The goal is a 35 percent or better program completion rate with 300 enrollees yearly.

-From May 2017 to February 2018, there were only 113 offenders assigned to batterer intervention programs, with only 13-15% successfully finishing the program.
+From May 2017 to February 2018, only 113 offenders were assigned to batterer intervention programs.
+Less than 15% successfully finished the program.
 The goal is to have the defendants participate in the intervention programs immediately, without extended waits.

 Ideally, they will begin soon after their arrest, either on an original charge of domestic battery or on a charge of violating their domestic battery probation.
 They can already be attending classes before a judge hears the case.